kontent-ai/model-generator-js/README.md

 # Kontent.ai Model Generator

-The Kontent.ai Model Generator is a library designed to enhance your development experience by enabling the use of strongly typed objects and TypeScript models.
-It supports the generation of four distinct types of models:
+The Kontent.ai Model Generator is a developer tool that streamlines working with Kontent.ai by generating strongly typed objects and TypeScript models.
+It supports the generation of four distinct model types, each tailored to specific use cases:

 | Model type                                     | Description                                                                                                                                                                                                                                                    | Compatibility                                                      |
 | ---------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------ |